 Can Your IRA and You (an Individual) partner to buy the property?
 Yes!

-The Title to the Property will clearly state that your IRA owns 70% and you (an Individual) owns the other IRA owns 30%.
+The Title to the Property will clearly state that your IRA owns 70% and you (an Individual) own 30%.

 Your IRA will receive: 70% of the benefits (Rent Income / Proceeds at Sale / etc.) income tax free

 You (the individual) will receive: (Same for the costs) 30% of the benefits (Rent Income / Proceeds at Sale / etc.) This will be taxable income to you.
 Same for the costs)

 Congratulations!
 By adding “IRA Partnering” to your knowledge base you have opened countless new investment opportunities that might not have been realized without the IRA’s ability to “partner.”